Customer journey touchpoints: These are the nine most important touchpoints

 How sales shines at all touchpoints along the customer journey

 In times of digitalization, companies are required to provide prospective customers with a unique customer experience.
 After all, the competition is only a mouse click away.
 It is important to present your own brand at its best at all customer journey touchpoints.
-You can read how to do this in the white paper "Customer Experience.
-From A for ad to Z for satisfied customer", which atlantis dx provides for free download.
+You can read how to do this in the white paper "Customer Experience from A to Z", which atlantis dx provides for free download.

 Dario Waechter is a member of the management board and partner of the digitalization and IT service provider atlantis dx.
 As a former business junior, he is also a volunteer for economic and social issues in Hamburg and is a founding member of the Smart Datalytics event series.